CodeFab-io/ElmSharp/README.md

 ### 🔧 Handling the `SecretNumberPicked` in the `Update` function

-Hopefully this is getting easier by the minute:
+Hopefully this is getting easier by the minute.
+Just a few modifications on our `Update.cs` file:

 ```csharp
 // 📃 Update.cs